Scale-free unique continuation estimates and Logvinenko-Sereda Theorems on the torus: Motivation and history

-When considering the question, one has to bear in mind that the volume of the energy shell in momentum space corresponding to $[E-w,E]$ grows polynomially with $E$.
-Thus the dimension of the family of linear subspaces of 'test functions' where the bound \eqref{eq:E0-independent-UCP} is supposed to hold grows unboundedly.
+The volume of the energy shell in momentum space corresponding to $[E-w,E]$ grows polynomially with $E$.
+Thus, the dimension of the family of linear subspaces of `test functions' where the bound \eqref{eq:question-E-independent-UCP} is supposed to hold, is not necessarily bounded, which could be an argument in favour of a negative answer to the question.

-The answer to this question may depend on the space dimension $d$ and the (regularity) properties of the potential $V$.
-In fact, in the case of one single cube (i.e. $L=1$) and for individual eigenfunctions this has been studied for sufficiently regular $L^\infty$-potentials in any dimension by Anantharaman and Macia in \cite{AM:14}, for continuous potentials in dimensions $d=1$ and $d=2$ by Burq and Zworski in \cite{burq-zworski:12}, and for $L^2$-potentials by Bourgain, Burq and Zworski in \cite{BBZ}, which was again extended to dimension $d=3$ by Bourgain in \cite{bourgain:14}.
-In fact, these papers study the time-dependent Schr\"odinger equation.
-We spell out some of their results which are of direct interest to this paper.